If you love to travel and love to write, this free travel writing course will get you one step closer.

 Where should you start?

 Right here.
 A few years ago I wrote a six-part primer called The Travel Writing Magician to walk through some of the basics of becoming a money-earning travel writer.
 The course was distributed via email for years and eventually turned into an e-book.
-Now it's available in a single (meaty) article that covers all the basics of Writing Travel Articles that Sell - and it's all yours for the reading.
+Now it's available below, in a single (meaty) article that covers all the basics of Writing Travel Articles that Sell - and it's all yours for the reading.

 I'll show you how to...